lassewesth/i-hate-pull-requests/README.md

-why u no have one?
+why u no have one 4?